 Booking Travel and Logistics

 Is your lodging private or communal?
 Ask about any enhanced health measures or cleaning protocols at your hotel/dormitory/rental home.
-Will you be able to self-isolate or quarantine in your accommodation if that becomes necessary?
-Reconfirm all arrangements prior to departure.
+Will you be able to self-isolate or quarantine in your accommodation if you test positive for COVID-19 or are deemed a close contact?
+Reconfirm your arrangements prior to departure.

 “Do your very best to prepare for every situation (borders shutdown, having to quarantine in a hotel for weeks, flights canceled) and then know that there will be many things that are out of your control.
 A hotel might have very good COVID policies on paper, but may not be enforcing them, so are there things you can do to change your behavior to make you safer?” – Harvard traveler, winter 2021